qbrilliance/qristal/README.md

 docker run --rm -it --name qbsdk -d -p 8889:8889 registry.gitlab.com/qbau/software-and-apps/public/qbsdk
 ```

-The above command will start the QB Qristal container and map TCP port 8889 of the container to the same port on the Docker host (your computer).
+This will start the QB Qristal container and map TCP port 8889 of the container to the same port on the Docker host (your computer).

 From your web browser, you can access a JupyterLab environment at http://localhost:8889 to view Python examples and start prototyping with QB Qristal.